- Assistant Professor for Business Economics and Public Policy

 I am also the co-founder and Chief Strategy Officer of the Good Business Lab, a non-profit seeking to promote investment in worker welfare as a business imperative.

 My recent work focuses on enterprise, firm, and worker characteristics and decision-making (e.g., labor contracting, worker training, managerial quality) and the resulting performance dynamics, particularly in developing countries.
-On these topics, I have both on-going and recently completed field experiments in Mexico, Kenya, Tanzania, and India.
+On these topics, I have both on-going and completed field work in the US, Mexico, Kenya, Tanzania, Colombia, and India.

 Other projects undertake empirical microeconomic analyses of individual and household decisions and behaviors regarding health, schooling and sectoral choice.
 My broad research interests lie in development, organization, personnel, and health.